trybrix/ExpenseManager/README.md

 - Our team consisted of 5 members, and I want to acknowledge their contributions while respecting their privacy.

 ## Languages
+The app is primarily coded in Java and JavaFX, but we also used HTML and CSS for additional features.
 1. Java
 2. JavaFX
 3. ~CSS